gravitational/teleport/rfd/0058-package-distribution.md

 ### Future work
 While a specific solution is outside of the scope of this RFD, it is pertinent to discuss a disaster scenario that is common to all solutions, including the current one.
 If the hosting solution that contains the repo (i.e. a S3 bucket or GCP Artifact Registry) is deleted then all artifacts must be rebuilt and published from scratch.
 It looks like the Drone pipeline for Teleport takes around 90 minutes to run.
 Depending on how many instances can be ran at once without conflicting with each other, it could take several hours to get the repository back online to it's previous state.
 This could be alleviated by backing up artifacts after they're built, or by backing up the entire hosting solution.

-#### Backwards compatibility
+#### Backwards compatiblity
 To maintain backwards compatibility with our current solution we will host both the new and old repos in parallel.
 We will also remove the old repo from Teleport's documentation, replacing it with the new repo.
 This will prevent our customers from seeing a breaking change while migrating new users to the new repo.

 ### Research
-The current solution consists of using `reprepro` to build a new APT repo with only that latest Teleport version.
+The current solution consists of using `reprepro` to build a new APT repo with only thet latest Teleport version.
 There is no channel support and while all previous releases of Teleport are stored in the APT S3 bucket, `reprepro` only lists the most recent release in the index.
 YUM repositories are created with the `createrepo` tool.
 This tool has the flexibility we require to support multiple channels, but the pipelines are not currently configured to do so.

 Fixing the current solution without moving to a third-part hosting solution is broadly defined as replacing `reprepro` with `aptly`, and by updating the APT and RPM publishing tool's configuration in the Drone pipeline to support channels.